-- Demonstrate full-time enrollment as an undergraduate student at an accredited institution. - Declare a major in a science, technology, engineering, or mathematics field. - Maintain a cumulative GPA of 3.0 or above. - Follow conditions and instructions listed at www.jshs.org/awards/scholarship-eligibility-and-payments for claiming a JSHS scholarship award.
+- Demonstrate full-time enrollment as an undergraduate student at an accredited institution. - Declare a major in a science, technology, engineering, or mathematics field. - Maintain a cumulative GPA of 3.0 or above. - Follow conditions and instructions listed at jshs.org/ students/awards/#national-awards for claiming a JSHS scholarship award.